arindam31/Django_TravelBlog/README.md

    Shows favourite posts, NavBar with search (on title and description)

 2) ## Post details Page:
-   Shows post details with a like button showing a count of likes .
+   * Shows post details with a like button showing a count of likes .
-   Shows approved comments at the bottom (if any).
+   * Shows approved comments at the bottom (if any).
+   * Post Details URL is human friendly.

 3) ## Post Add & Edit:
    If user is logged in (via Django Admin), user can add a Post from frontend form.